Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Decision Models

-For selecting patterns and strategies when quantum process optimization is the focus, the decision flow proceeds through an \textbf{Exclusive Gateway} that activates a specific strategy based on optimization needs.
+For selecting patterns and strategies when quantum process optimization is the focus, the decision flow proceeds through an \textbf{Exclusive Gateway} that activates a specific strategy based on the optimization needs.
 If creating new configurations by replicating existing templates is beneficial, \textbf{Prototype Design} is applied.
 It supports \textit{Extensibility} by allowing reuse of established structures, improves \textit{Scalability} through quick duplication of logic, and enhances \textit{Testability} by enabling controlled variation of object states.
-However, it may reduce \textit{Compatibility} when reused prototypes do not align with hardware constraints, and compromise \textit{Security} if sensitive logic is copied without isolation.
-If uniform execution of quantum operations across multiple Qubits is required, \textbf{Quantum Broadcast} is chosen.
-It improves \textit{Flexibility} by enabling synchronized updates across Qubits and supports \textit{Maintainability} by simplifying change propagation.
-Yet, applying identical operations can limit precision in systems where individual Qubits need specialized handling.
+However, it may reduce \textit{Compatibility} when reused prototypes do not align with hardware constraints, and compromise \textit{Security} if sensitive logic is copied without isolation. \textbf{Quantum Broadcast} is selected when uniform execution of quantum operations across multiple qubits is required.
+It allows for synchronized updates across qubits, improving \textit{Flexibility} by enabling uniform changes.
+This pattern also supports \textit{Maintainability} by simplifying the propagation of updates.
+However, applying identical operations across all qubits may reduce \textit{Precision} in systems where individual qubits require specific handling, and may introduce challenges in \textit{Compatibility} if reused prototypes do not align with hardware constraints.
+Additionally, there may be \textit{Security} concerns if sensitive logic is not properly isolated, although no quantum state cloning occurs in this process.
 Alternatively, if extending functionality without altering core components is necessary, \textbf{Decorator Design} is used.
 It promotes \textit{Modularity} by attaching features dynamically and enhances \textit{Flexibility} by allowing layered behavior changes.
-However, it increases \textit{Complexity} because tracking layered decorators can complicate debugging and logic tracing.
+However, it increases \textit{Complexity} by making layered decorators harder to track, complicating debugging and logic tracing.